 There have been significant changes within our settings in response to the outbreak.
-Many young people are now at home and staffing is likely to be significantly affected through illness and self-isolation.
+Many young people have spent a long period learning at home and staffing/attendance of pupils is likely to be significantly affected through illness and self-isolation.